 Sakura (桜) literally means cherry tree and is one of the main symbols of Japanese culture.
-In this article, we'll take an in-depth look at the facts, meanings and symbolism of cherry trees in Japan.
-Let's also talk about types, fruits, flowers and names related to cherry trees.
+In this article, we will delve into curiosities, meanings, and symbolism of cherry trees in Japan.
+We will also discuss types, fruits, flowers, and names related to cherry trees.

-Cherry tree is the name given to several species of fruit trees, decorative or for the production of noble wood.
-Japanese cherry trees are often somei-yoshino, prunus yedoensis and yamazakura.
-There are more than 600 types of Sakura spread across Japan, with pink, white, yellow flowers and different shapes.
+Cherry tree is the name given to several species of fruit-bearing, decorative, or hardwood trees.
+The cherry trees of Japan are usually the somei-yoshino, prunus yedoensis, and yamazakura.
+There are over 600 types of Sakura spread throughout Japan, with pink, white, yellowish flowers and different shapes.
 Japanese cherries are often called sakuranbo (桜んぼ).

-I used to think that cherry trees had absolutely nothing to do with the cherries we consume, but they really are from the same family.
-In Brazil we usually differentiate cherry trees with stems from cherries that bear fruit.
-Decorative cherry trees in Japan often develop small types of fruit, but they are not usually edible and are not harvested.
+I used to think that cherry trees had absolutely nothing to do with the cherries we consume, but they are indeed from the same family.
+In Brazil, we usually differentiate cherry trees with cherry trees that bear the fruit.
+The decorative cherry trees in Japan tend to develop small types of fruits, but they are usually not edible and are not harvested.
 About 40% of the cherries consumed in Japan are imported.

 Japanese cherry trees and spring

-Cherry trees in Japan tend to gain full prominence during spring in the Hanami (flower festival) where people usually camp, have picnics and visit parks where Sakura and other flowers usually bloom. for the japanese the beginning of the year happens in spring.
-So much so that the academic and financial year start on April 1st.
+Cherry trees in Japan usually gain total prominence during spring in Hanami (flower festival) where people often camp, have picnics, and visit parks where the Sakuras and other flowers tend to bloom.
+For the Japanese, the beginning of the year happens in spring.
+In fact, the academic and financial year starts on April first.

-In 1992 the Sakura Association in Japan (日本さくらの会 – Nihon Sakura no Kai) created the famous “Sakura day” which exactly marks the beginning of flowering on March 27.
-During the beginning of spring, all of Japan follows the blossoming of Sakura through calendars and TV programs that indicate the exact date of each region.
+In 1992, the Sakura association in Japan (日本さくらの会 – Nihon Sakura no Kai) created the famous “Sakura Day” which marks exactly the beginning of flowering on March 27.
+During the beginning of spring, all of Japan follows the blooming of Sakura through calendars and TV programs that indicate the exact date for each region.

-The entire flowering process of cherry trees and other flowers usually lasts a maximum of 10 days.
-During these days the cherry trees go through several stages:
+The entire blooming process of cherry trees and other flowers usually lasts a maximum of 10 days.
+During these days, cherry trees go through several stages:

 Responsive Table: Scroll the table sideways with your finger >>